This is an ethnic treat. Pashka means Easter in Russian and it used to describe both the bread and sweet cheese that is an Easter tradition.

 - Set it to dough cycle and let it work through.

-- Spray a loaf or bundt pan.
+- Spray a loaf pan.
 When the dough cycle is complete flour your hands and remove dough from the bread machine.
 Turn it over a few times with a bit of dough just enough to remove the stickiness.

 - Position dough in your baking pan.
 Cover with plastic wrap and a tea towel.
 Allow to rise in a warm room for 1-2 hours.